 - 4 salmon fillets

-- Combine butter, honey, parsley, and Slap Ya Mama Seasoning recipe in a small bowl.3 tablespoons butter,, 1 tablespoon honey, 2 tablespoon parsley,, 2 tablespoons Slap Ya Mama Seasoning recipe
+- Combine butter, honey, parsley, and Slap Ya Mama Seasoning recipe in a small bowl.3 tablespoons butter,, 1 tablespoon honey, 2 tablespoon fresh parsley,, 2 tablespoons Slap Ya Mama Seasoning recipe

 - Line the salmon fillets onto a towel and pat them dry to remove moisture.4 salmon fillets